What is ultradian rhythm?

 Whenever possible, don’t adhere to the standard practice of working straight from 8-5.
 Listen to your body.
 It may feel like a waste of time to take a break, but it’s not.
 In fact, it’s essential for operating at peak levels.
 Managing energy is the secret to maximum effectiveness.

-Identify the times when you’re at your peak and the times when all you’re good for is Netflix.
+Your key to success is to identify the times when you’re at your peak level of focus and productive energy.
+Leverage this time for focused work.
+Recognize the times when all you’re good for is Netflix.
 Double down on the peak times and then fully rest during the Netflix times.